ucsf-web-services/ucsf_pattern_library/source/_patterns/02-molecules/navigation/site-top-menu.md

 1. University of California San Francisco (Left item, link: https://www.ucsf.edu)
 1. About UCSF (First item on right, link: https://www.ucsf.edu/about#active-default)
 1. Search UCSF (Second item on right, link: https://www.ucsf.edu/search)
-1. UCSF Medical Center (Third item on right, link: https://www.ucsfhealth.org)
+1. UCSF Health (Third item on right, link: https://www.ucsfhealth.org)

 Sites with an approved UCSF logo should not include the UCSF logo in the banner above (see http://neurograd.ucsf.edu for an example).
 Sites with an all text site title should include the UCSF logo in the banner above (see http://websites.ucsf.edu for an example).